RedHatNordicsSA/linux4win/content/lab3.md

 Key information on this page includes: What's the status of this service?
 Will it automatically start at boot?
 When will it start?
 And logs for this specific service.

+Fold down the entry named ```Show relationships``` to see all information dispayed in the picture below.

 ![services user interface](images/manage_services2.png)

 Now we are going to install a new service that we will need to set to start up automatically when the server boots up.
 For this, we will need the terminal.